dvreeze/ocp-java-17-learning/doc/chapter14-io.md

 followed when using them in paths, as if they are not links but the "real" file or directory.
 The "legacy" Java I/O APIs do not follow them, but NIO.2 has full support for them.

+Important to remember for the exam: Although typically regular files have a file extension and directories do not, this is not something to assume!

 #### Creating a File or Path

 A path to a file or directory can be created in Java with the old I/O API (using class `java.io.File`) or the NIO.2 API